bnovak1/small_data_transfer_learning/README.md

+Udacity Small Data course (https://www.udacity.com/course/small-data--cd12528) transfer learning project.
+The main task was to fill in transfer_learning_template.py to produce transfer_learning.py.
 The goal was to classify vacation pictures using transfer learning starting from the VGG16 model.